tadamick/universal-u-sysml-v2/README.md

 **What Higher Education Can Learn from a Century of Manufacturing Complexity

-A Position Paper  ·  USNH MBSE Research Initiative  ·  April 2026  ·  Draft for Review**
+A Position Paper  ·  MBSE Research Initiative  ·  April 2026  ·  Draft for Review**

 This paper argues that higher education information technology deployments — and student information system implementations in particular — exhibit the structural characteristics that make Model-Based Systems Engineering the appropriate specification discipline: high interface complexity, multi-vendor distributed delivery, and long asset lifecycles.
 Drawing on a century of manufacturing evolution from River Rouge to the Airbus A350 program, it situates MBSE not as a replacement for Agile practices but as a missing complementary layer.
 It proposes a vendor-neutral SysML v2 reference model of the university enrollment process as a first contribution toward the infrastructure higher education will require.